United Kingdom

 Various exemptions exist for certain types of companies, those with low profits or low margins, CFCs in excluded territories, or others with corporation tax rates similar or above UK rates.

 There is a special exemption for intra-group financing profits that can result in an exemption of between 75% and 100% of the financing profits on qualifying loans.
 In order to make the regime Anti-Tax Avoidance Directive (ATAD) compliant, the government tightened these rules so that (from 1 January 2019) the reduced rate of tax is no longer available in relation to profits that are attributable to UK SPFs.
 This exemption has been the subject of an in-depth investigation by the European Commission into whether it constitutes fiscal state aid.
-The European Commission has found the exemption, prior to 1 January 2019, to be partially justified.
-However, it has specifically stated that the rules applicable after that date no longer give rise to any state aid concerns.
+In 2019, the European Commission (EC) found that certain parts of the UK’s CFC regime (prior to 1 January 2019 only) constituted state aid.
+However, in September 2024, the Court of Justice of the European Union (CJEU) upheld an appeal against the EC’s decision and annulled the state aid determination.
+It is therefore now clear that this exemption does not give rise to any state aid concerns.